ans-group/docs.ukfast.co.uk/source/desktop/fastdeskv2/FASTdeskGettingStartedGuide.md

 If you're setting up the Workspace App on Android or iOS, you will similarly be asked to enter your company email address or Store URL.
 Again, enter "https://www.fastdesk.co.uk"

 ![CitrixWorkspaceAddAccountAndroid](files/CitrixWorkspaceAddAccountAndroid.jpg)

+# Step 4 - Launching a desktop

+Once you have logged into FASTdesk®, you will be presented with all of your Applications and Hosted Desktops.
+You can navigate between Desktops and Apps via the icons found at the top of the screen.
+Simply click __Desktops__ to navigate to this category.
+You can also click the Details link for additional options.
+As well as being able to open your desktop you can also choose to Add To Favourites,which pins your desktop to the Favourites category